OMG IT WAS REALLY GOOD FR

 - Very bingeable: If I weren’t so tired from a long day of work, I would have finished the series in a day, not two.
 The series is easy on the eyes and easy to follow (for the most part).

 - The music is AMAZING.
-They mostly utilize two songs, but the two songs never got annoying or old.
+They mostly use two songs, but they never get annoying or old.
 Actor Act also has one hell of a voice!

 - I didn’t expect comedy gold when I walked into this series, but they were random but brilliant; they weren’t excessive, but smartly sprinkled throughout the series.
 They caught me off guard, and I spat out my coffee multiple times, yet I enjoyed every bit of it.
 Not so much the spitting and cleaning, but the funny moments were great!

 - The characters and power dynamics.
 This series recognized that both men and women can be powerful figures in different ways, and no one character is completely useless.
-A lot of the women in the series were respected and fair opponents for the men.
+Many of the women in the series were respected and fair opponents to the men.
 Saenkaew and Songsawat’s relationship, for one, was refreshing.

 - Perth Veerinsara, the actress who played Pin, did a PHENOMENAL job.
 Not only did the actress play her part, but the character, Pin, was also both endearing and beautiful.
 Pin is a mature and sweet girl who doesn’t rely on her cuteness or prettiness to have things her way.
 And when everyone is against her, she understands and acknowledges that she had to be the one in the wrong, because why else would everyone, who’s also smart and intelligent, not take her side?
 Pin had the best growth.